 Creating the application enrollment token (AET)

-After the company acquires an enterprise mobile code signing certificate from Symantec and exports a PFX file from the certificate, the company uses the AETGenerator tool provided by the Windows Phone SDK 8.0 to generate an application enrollment token (AET).
+After the company acquires an enterprise mobile code signing certificate from Symantec and exports a PFX file from the certificate, the company uses the AETGenerator tool provided by the Windows Phone development tools to generate an application enrollment token (AET).
 The AET is used to enroll phones in the company account, which is a prerequisite for installing apps published by the company.

-For more information about creating the AET, see How to generate an application enrollment token.
+For more information about creating the AET, see How to generate an application enrollment token for Windows Phone.